ymunemasa/data-tutorials/tutorials/hortonworks/spark-hbase-a-dataframe-based-hbase-connector/tutorial.md

 If the notebook is not already in your private notebook space, you can download and import the json notebook file from [here](https://raw.githubusercontent.com/hortonworks-gallery/zeppelin-notebooks/hdp-2.5/2BRZCAM4E/note.json).

-If you are new to the Zeppelin environment on HDP 2.5 TP, checkout [Getting Started with Apache Zeppelin](https://github.com/hortonworks/tutorials/blob/hdp-2.5/tutorials/hortonworks/getting-started-with-apache-zeppelin/section-3a-getting-started.md).
+If you are new to the Zeppelin environment on HDP 2.5, checkout [Getting Started with Apache Zeppelin](https://github.com/hortonworks/tutorials/blob/hdp-2.5/tutorials/hortonworks/getting-started-with-apache-zeppelin/section-3a-getting-started.md).

 ## Non-Zeppelin Spark Package HBase Configuration